cikrhazo/Invertible-Image-Decolorization/logs/Readme.txt

-Some logs of a re-implementation.
+Some logs of a re-implementation on 3090.